ninonline/ninonline/README.md

 I'm a key contributor in internal (hobby) projects from @plannededge.

-**[Goast](https://goast.app)** - A social message app, for groups conversations that matter: No admins.
+**[Goast](https://goast.app)** - A social message app, for group conversations that matter: No admins.
 No drama.
 No spam.
 Just vibes.
 Goast is an AI-native project.

 **[InvoiceGrid AI](https://invoicegrid.app/)** - An AI-powered invoice management application for Xero organisations.
 Invoicegrid is an AI-native project.

-**[Vellma](https://vellma.app/)** - It started as a personal tools to help me communicate effectively in sensitive matters (conflict, legal conversations, emotionally-loaded issues).
+**[Vellma](https://vellma.app/)** - It started as a personal tool to help me communicate effectively in sensitive matters (conflict, legal conversations, emotionally-loaded issues).
 Vellma is a privacy-focused AI communication assistant for Gmail.

 ---